Takeaways

 For example, this could mean saving $100 per paycheck to invest in your retirement accounts.
 This consistent stream of stock purchases, Target Date Funds, ETFs, or mutual funds would allow you to capture the average market price over time.
 When to start investing is never a question with the dollar-cost averaging method because investing continuously is the backbone of this strategy.

-To balance risk and reward the dollar-cost-averaging investment strategy can also be combined with other investing approaches.
+To balance risk and reward the dollar-cost-averaging investment strategy, it can also be combined with other investing approaches.

 5. Active Investing

 Active investors buy and sell more than any other investment strategy.
-That is because active investors try to capture short-term gains based on market or stock momentum, short-term catalysts, or macroeconomic events.
+They try to capture short-term gains based on market or stock momentum, short-term catalysts, or macroeconomic events.
+Stock traders also use this strategy.

 6. Growth Investing

 Growth investors focus on a company’s ability to grow revenue, profits, or net income.
-Investors pay a premium for stock that can consistently increase quarter after quarter and year after year.
+Investors pay a premium for stock that can consistently increase quarterly and year after year.
 Growth investors typically look for companies on the brink of penetrating a large addressable marketplace.

 Technology companies typically fall into this category because they can quickly scale and capture new markets.
 Consider the shift from paying for day-to-day transactions with cash to mobile applications to pay or transfer cash (PayPal, Venmo, or Square).

-Growth investors, as the name suggests, are always looking at how the company can grow faster – expanding into new demographics, and geographies, or adding on complementary business verticals.
-Investing in growth companies can be risky and thus investors typically require a higher return for these investments because there is no guarantee that future growth will take place.
-Growth investors look for growth companies in a variety of sectors and across different market capitalizations.
+As the name suggests, growth investors always look at how a company can grow faster - expanding into new demographics and geographies or adding complementary business verticals.
+Investing in growth companies can be risky, and thus, investors typically require a higher return for these investments because there is no guarantee that future growth will occur.
+Growth investors look for growth companies in various sectors and across different market capitalizations.

 7. Value Investing

-Here's an example: A traditional book publishing company has been struggling for the last decade to keep up with the shift from print publishing to digitally based book consumption, such as eBooks and audiobook offerings.
+For example, a traditional book publishing company has struggled to keep up with the shift from print publishing to digitally based book consumption, such as eBooks and audiobook offerings, for the last decade.
 The company has just hired a new CEO, who specializes in turnarounds and has laid out a plan to completely shift the company’s business model to focus on digital.
 Few investors even follow this company.
-A value-based investor could see this as an investment where there is a fundamental mismatch between the current stock price and where the company is headed with new management.
+A value-based investor could see this as an investment with a fundamental mismatch between the current stock price and where the company is headed with new management.
 This is a buy for a value investor.

 8. Socially Responsible Investing